DCS Project Administrator

 Perform other duties as directed.

-REQUIRED CANDIDATE QUALIFICATIONS:
+CANDIDATE'S REQUIRED QUALIFICATIONS:

 - Bachelor’s degree in business administration, public policy, languages or a related field;